 We’ll look at each of the controllers separately to determine how things should work with wall chargers.

 Like many electronic accessories, the PS3 controller has a charging port.
-This port has a specific pin setup that is designed to accept a sister setup from the charger of your choice.
+This port has a specific pin setup designed to accept a sister setup from the charger of your choice.

 For the PS3 controller, you may find that it doesn’t charge when you plug it into a standard wall charger.
-In most cases, this is because of the makeup of those chargers not sending the correct signals to the pins in the PS3 controller’s charging port.
+In most cases, this is because of the makeup of those chargers, which don’t send the correct signals to the pins in the PS3 controller’s charging port.

 This can be frustrating, but it just means you might need to use an extra accessory or do a little extra work in order to charge your PS3 controller with a standard charger.
 The PS3 controller needs what enthusiasts might call a USB handshake.
-This bridges the gap between the differences in the controller’s charging port and the one on the charger of your choice.
+This bridges the gap of the differences between the controller’s charging port and the one on the charger of your choice.

 With the proper adapter, you can connect your PS3 controller for charging.
 Many models exist, but you can find ones that are specifically built to address the PS3 controller, and this might be your best bet if you want to ensure compatibility.